-Training Site which provides equipment for the US Army Reserve and Army National Guard.
+This two-lane roadway has been used by trucking companies and travelers for many decades as an alternate route from equipment for the US Army Reserve and Army National Guard.
 Fort Hood trains on average 22,000 guardsmen annually.
 As a result, SH36 is often a congested corridor with the movement of these troops.
 Oilfield activity in West Texas has also increased the usage of this facility.